AlexiosM/UsersFavorites/README.md

 An asset will be either a chart, or an insight, or an audience.
 Its chart has a unique Id, as well as a description Three Databases have been used to hold the state of the program:
-* A slice of Users indexed by their Id
 * A map of assetID to an Asset type
 * A map of a userID to an Asset list